cssnr/stack-deploy-action/README.md

 If you need compose file templating this can also be done in a previous step.

 **detach** - Set this to `false` to not exit immediately and wait for the services to converge.
+This will generate extra output in the logs and is useful for debugging deployments.

 **resolve_image** - When the default `always` is used, this argument is omitted.